Vital Farms (VITL) versus Its Rivals Financial Survey

-Vital Farms (NASDAQ: VITL) is one of 27 publicly-traded companies in the “Food & kindred products” industry, but how does it weigh in compared to its competitors?
-We will compare Vital Farms to related companies based on the strength of its dividends, risk, valuation, institutional ownership, analyst recommendations, earnings and profitability.
+Vital Farms (NASDAQ: VITL) is one of 27 publicly-traded companies in the “Food & kindred products” industry, but how does it compare to its competitors?
+We will compare Vital Farms to related businesses based on the strength of its profitability, analyst recommendations, earnings, risk, valuation, institutional ownership and dividends.

-62.0% of Vital Farms shares are owned by institutional investors.
-Comparatively, 58.4% of shares of all “Food & kindred products” companies are owned by institutional investors.
-13.4% of shares of all “Food & kindred products” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.
+62.0% of Vital Farms shares are held by institutional investors.
+Comparatively, 58.4% of shares of all “Food & kindred products” companies are held by institutional investors.
+13.4% of shares of all “Food & kindred products” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

-This is a breakdown of current ratings and price targets for Vital Farms and its competitors, as reported by MarketBeat.
+This is a breakdown of recent ratings for Vital Farms and its competitors, as reported by MarketBeat.

 |Sell Ratings